mattclarke/advent_of_code_22/README.md

 - Part 2: same thing, but count the elves that don't move and when that number equals the total number of elves return the round number.

 Update:
-- refactored to reduce the duplication by using a defaultdict.
+- Refactored to reduce the duplication by using a defaultdict.
 Simplies part 2 too.

 ## Day 24
 - Part 1: implemented the algorithm using heapq.
 Despite some branch trimming it is slow (~8 minutes).
 - Part 2: basically runs the algorithm three times.
 Very slow at ~28 minutes!

 Update:
-- remove unnecessary copying brings part 1 down to <3 minutes and part 2 down to <11 minutes.
+- Remove unnecessary copying brings part 1 down to <3 minutes and part 2 down to <11 minutes.

 ## Day 25
 - Part 1: converting numbers to and from a weird base 5.
 Took me a while to work out how to convert back to decimal.